armw4/dubbcasts/02/README.md

 # The Purpose #

-This is a demo of how to implement one transaction per request using NHibernate and Autofac.
+This is a demo of how to implement one transaction per request in an ASP.NET web application using NHibernate and Autofac.
 There are several caveats to keep in mind with such an approach; of which will be highlighted below.

 # Development Dependencies #